mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/timeline.rst

 So, to make our first *animated layer*, we need to make a key frame!

 |mouseright| any square on the timeline docker and select :guilabel:`Create Blank Frame`.
 A blank frame (one that you haven't yet drawn anything in) appears as a *hollow outline* instead of a solid box, making that frame active and drawing on the canvas will make it appear as a *solid, colored rectangle*.

-To keep a layer visible in the Timeline Docker regardless of which layer is selected, select the layer in the Layers Docker so it shows up in the docker, then |mouseright| it within the Timeline Docker's Layer List and select :guilabel:`Show in Timeline`.
-This way you can choose which layers are important and which are only minor.

-You can drag and drop the frame around to a different empty frame slot.
+To move a frame around, you can drag and drop it into another empty frame slot.

+While animating you may find that you want to keep a layer "pinned", making it visible in the Timeline Docker regardless of which layer is selected.
+There are a few ways to do this in Krita.
+By |mouseright| clicking on any layer in the Layers Docker, you can pin it by activating the :guilabel:`Pin to Timeline` menu item.
+This allows you to decide which layers are important to see in your timeline (i.e. those which contain keyframe drawings) and which layers are not (i.e. a static layout drawing or background painting).
+Alternatively, you can open the Timeline Docker's Layer Menu and select a layer from the :guilabel:`Pin Existing Layer` submenu.
+Finally, you can enable the :guilabel:`Automatically pin new layers to timeline` option from the :guilabel:`Configure Krita > General > Miscellaneous` dialog.

-To add a single new frame, either right-click on an empty frame slot and select :guilabel:`Create Blank Frame` to create a fresh blank frame, or select :guilabel:`Create Duplicate Frame` to create a new copy of the previous frame.
+To add a new frame, either right-click on an empty frame slot and select :guilabel:`Create Blank Frame` to create a fresh blank frame, or select :guilabel:`Create Duplicate Frame` to create a new copy of the previous frame.
+It's also possible to add multiple key frames by right-clicking inside the Frame Table and selecting :menuselection:`Keyframes --> Insert Multiple Keyframes`.
+With this option you can specify a number of frames to add with the option of built in timing for quickly creating a series of 1s, 2s, 3s, etc. These settings are saved between uses.

 You can also change the color of frames so that you can easily identify important frames or distinguish between different sections of your animation.
 The current color selection is remembered for new frames so that you can easily make a set of colored frames and then switch to another color.

-It's also possible to add multiple key frames by right-clicking inside the Frame Table and selecting :menuselection:`Keyframes --> Insert Multiple Keyframes`.
-With this option you can specify a number of frames to add with the option of built in timing for quickly creating a series of 1s, 2s, 3s, etc. These settings are saved between uses.

-Instead of the Frame Table, right-clicking within the Frame Timing Header gives you access to a few more options which allow you to add or remove entire columns of frames or holds at a time.
+Clicking with |mouseright| within the Frame Timing Header instead of the Frame Table gives you access to a few more options which allow you to add or remove entire columns of frames or holds at a time.
 For example, selecting :menuselection:`Keyframe Columns --> Insert Keyframe Column Left` will add new frames to each layer that's currently visible in the Timeline Docker.

 .. image:: /images/dockers/Timeline_insertkeys.png
    :align: center